Campus Resources and Offices

 Web site: http://students.GeorgiaSouthern.edu/career

-Other Information: Career Services serves students by assisting with the development of career goals, by helping students choose a major, and by giving career advisement.
-In addition, Career Services can help students explore internships, part-time jobs, and professional employment.
+Other Information: The Office of Career and Professional Development serves students by assisting with the development of career goals, by helping students choose a major, and by giving career advisement.
+In addition, the Office of Career and Professional Development can help students explore internships, part-time jobs, and professional employment.

 Center for Art & Theater